 What are the groups like?

-Obviously each group is different but generally they are a fun, friendly, helpful & adventurous bunch.
+Obviously each group is different but generally they are a fun, friendly, helpful and adventurous bunch.
 There will be people of all ages and from all walks of life.
 We tend to get quite a few older riders although there will always be a few younger riders as well.
-So far our youngest rider was 15 & the eldest 74.
-We think that a group of 20-25 is ideal as there will be plenty of people with similar interests & character without being such a big group that it becomes too much.
+So far our youngest rider was 15 and the eldest 78.
+We think that a group of 15-25 is ideal as there will be plenty of people with similar interests and character without being such a big group that it becomes too much.

 How do I get my bike home at the end of the trip?

 If you are flying then you will need to box your bike before you board the plane.
-If you choose to do this you will need to send your bike box or bag to the final destination at the hotel in Durness as we don’t have space in the back up van to carry bike boxes or bags for everyone.
+If you choose to do this you will need to send your bike box or bag to the final destination at the hotel in Durness as we don’t have space in the back up van to carry bike boxes or bags for everyone (Exceptions of one or two foldable cases are sometimes made fro overseas travellers).
 If you are travelling by train you will need to ensure that your bike is booked on each leg of your journey.
 We will transport your bike back to Inverness for you.

 An easy alternative to transporting your bike yourself is to use the services of Ticket to Ride (www.johnogroatsbiketransport.co.uk).
 Whilst we don’t take any responsibility for any outside bike couriering services previous customers have used them and have reported that they offer an excellent service.